 History of Suiseki stones

-Originating from China (called “Gongshi”) and Korea (called “Suseok”), the art of Suiseki was introduced in Japan by the Chinese Imperial court during the Asuka period (538-710AD).
-It became more popular during the Kamakura period (1183-1333AD) as it gained acceptance with the Samurai ruling class.
-Stone appreciation was introduced in the west when displayed at early Bonsai exhibitions.
+Suiseki originates from China (called “Gongshi”, or scholar's rocks) and to some extent Korea (called “Suseok”).
+The art of Suiseki was introduced in Japan by the Chinese Imperial court during the Asuka period (538-710AD).
+The art became more popular during the Kamakura period (1183-1333AD) as it gained acceptance with the Samurai ruling class.
+Stone appreciation was introduced in the west when they were displayed at early Bonsai exhibitions.